CompuTec/computec-docs/docs/pdc/administrator-guide/pdc-licensing/overview.md

 2. **Start the CompuTec License Server** - The CompuTec License Server service is typically set to run automatically upon installation.
 If it is not running, select the service from the drop-down list and click the "Start" button.

     ![PDC Licensing](./media/pdc-licensing/service-manager.webp)
-3. **Open theLicensing Window** - Click on the PDC/WMS Licensing buttonto open the licensing configuration window.
+3. **Open theLicensing Window** - Click on the CompuTec PDC/WMS Licensing button to open the licensing configuration window.
 4. **Request License File** - To obtain a license file, send the following details to CompuTec support as described on the [the CompuTec PDC license request page](./pdc-license-request.md):

     - **Full Server Name**: this is automatically displayed after the successful installation of the application and indicates the specific machine on which the application is installed.